yellowdog/python-examples/scripts/README.md

 **Experimental Feature**

 It's also possible to capture a Worker Pool definition as a JSON document.
-The JSON filename can be supplied either using the command line with the `--worker-pool` or `-p` parameter with `yd-provision`, or by populating the `workerPoolData` property in the TOML configuration file.
+The JSON filename can be supplied either using the command line with the `--worker-pool` or `-p` parameter with `yd-provision`, or by populating the `workerPoolData` property in the TOML configuration file with the JSON filename.
 Command line specification takes priority over TOML specification.
 The JSON specification allows the creation of **Advanced Worker Pools**, with different node types and the ability to specify Node Actions.

-When using a JSON document to specify the Worker Pool, the schema of the document is identical to that consumed by the YellowDog API for Worker Provisioning.
+When using a JSON document to specify the Worker Pool, the schema of the document is identical to that expected by the YellowDog API for Worker Provisioning.

 Examples will be provided at a later date.

 #### Examples